Stephen S. SmithSenior Advisor Arma Partners

-Steve Smith is a Senior Managing Director at Arma Partners.
+Steve Smith is a Senior Advisor at Arma Partners.
 Previously, he was managing director of The Interim CEO Network and was active in providing experienced CEO leadership for ICN clients.
-Previously, Steve was a managing director and vice chairman of Broadview International, a leading global M&A advisor and private equity investor in the IT, communications, and media industries.
+Earlier, Steve was a managing director and vice chairman of Broadview International, a leading global M&A advisor and private equity investor in the IT, communications, and media industries.
 Steve is widely known for leading the development of Broadview's Silicon Valley office and the firm's global practice in infrastructure segments of the IT market.
-He joined Broadview in 1989 after 17 years in executive roles beginning in management consulting and then with leading companies in the IT markets, including McKinsey, Fairchild, Amdahl, and as CEO of Reference Technology, the world's first CD-ROM applications company.
+He joined Broadview in 1989 after 17 years in executive roles beginning in management consulting at McKinsey and then with leading companies in the IT markets including Fairchild, Amdahl, and as CEO of Reference Technology, the world's first CD-ROM applications company.

 Steve is an acknowledged thought leader on topics relating to growth and shareholder value creation through external corporate development.
 He has made frequent public appearances as a moderator, speaker, and panelist in IT industry events.
 He has been a guest lecturer at the Harvard Business School, the Graduate School of Business at Stanford, and the Haas School of Business at Berkeley.
 He has been inducted into the Engineering Hall of Fame at Oregon State University and received a John W. Gardner Award for Leadership in 2012 from the American Leadership Forum.